netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 An example of a device type is a Cisco ISR4321 Router (part_number: ISR4321/K9), and this might have the following component templates defined:

-3 x GigabitEthernet interfaces
+- 3 x GigabitEthernet interfaces
-1 x Console Port
+- 1 x Console Port
-1 x Power Port
+- 1 x Power Port

-Once the device type has been created, then each new device that you instantiate of that particular device type will have all of the components listed above.
+Once a device type has been created, then each new device instance of that particular device type you add will have all of the components defined in the device type.

 ## Device Roles
 These are the functional roles of devices, and are fully customizable by the user.
 For example, you might create roles for core switches, distribution switches, and access switches within your network.